franciscoserrao/SMART/README.md

 # SEMANTIC
 This repository contains the code which implements a methodology for reverse engineering android mobile applications.
 The methodology was developed in the context of a final dissertation of the Master in Software Engineering course at Universidade do Porto - FEUP.

-The instalation and utilization guides are provided bellow for easier usage of the tool.
+The installation and utilization guides are provided bellow for easier usage of the tool.

 [Installation Manual](Manuals/InstallationManual.md)